+Potential impacts

-Potential impact 2: Impact on flow regulation
+Impact on flow regulation

-The new substation will dislocate the hill slope seepage processes on the site.
-The attenuating functions of absorption and slow release would be disrupted, possibly causing more concentrated water flow and energy, with consequent soil erosion and sporadic flooding.
+The extended substation may dislocate the hill slope seepage processes on the site.
+The attenuating functions of absorption and slow release would be disrupted, possibly causing more concentrated water flow and greater energy, with consequent soil erosion and sporadic flooding.

-Assessment of impact on flow regulation without mitigation:
+Table 7: Assessment of impact on flow regulation without mitigation